robertchen2021/glassdoor-company-review-analysis/README.md

 Tools used:
 Python, Pandas, Regex, NLTK, TextBlob, Gensim, Spacy.

+See the presentation slides for a summary of this analysis.

 ## Key Findings:
 #### 1. What employees like and dislike about this company?<br>